A “property” gives you access to a “property” of an object. You’ve probably used properties before, now you’ll learn how to create them yourself.

 LabelOutput.Text = result;

-Suppose you have a Stopwatch class, Then this one could have a private field seconds.
-Do you want this field to be read only by other code, you can create a property for this.
-The convention is that fields are written with lowercase letters; Properties are started with a capital letter.
+Suppose you have a Stopwatch class, which could have a private field for seconds.
+If you want this field to be read-only by other code, you can create a property for it.
+The convention is that fields are written with lowercase letters; Properties start with a capital letter.
 See the example below:

 class Stopwatch